 Zume Pizza approached L2F to apply their knowledge of robotic manufacturing to pizza.
 Three months later, after beating ABB’s fastest-ever sprint from concept to production by eight months, Zume was selling pizza made by robots.

 Emboldened with a robotic production line with yields and throughput much higher than restaurant industry standards, Zume was able to raise $48M in a late 2017 financing round.

 Less than a year after being acquired by Middleby, the world's largest kitchen appliance manufacturer, L2F took over the Skyflo product and began reinvigorating it with IoT connectivity advanced analytics backed by artificial intelligence.

 Powered by the intelligence of servR, Skyflo has increased speed-of-service by 30% at major stadiums & entertainment centers, while decreasing COGS by 10% and post-event reporting time by 80%.

-L2F released two new innovations to the food industry with the introduction of CORI, a conveyor oven robotic interface, and Smart Prep Automation (SPA), an augmented reality prep table that prevents errors in real-time.
+L2F released an innovation to the food industry with the introduction of CORI, a conveyor oven robotic interface.

-Reception at the National Restaurant Association was off the charts, and multiple clients are currently designing both CORI & SPA into solutions that will be released in 2020.
+Reception at the National Restaurant Association was off the charts, and multiple clients are currently designing L2F Kitchen Automation into solutions that will be released in 2020.